IgniteUI/igniteui-docfx/en/components/map_binding_geographic_json_files.md

 ## Binding JSON Files with Geographic Locations

-With `GeographicMap`, you can plot geographic data loaded from various file types.
+With the Ignite UI for Angular map, you can plot geographic data loaded from various file types.
 For example, you can load geographic locations from JavaScript Object Notation (JSON) file.

 ### Demo